alexbruens/a/content/project/concentrationcamps_civilwars/index.md

   name: Alex Braithwaite
   url: https://sgpp.arizona.edu/person/alex-braithwaite
 slides:
-summary: XYZ
+summary: When are concentration camps, a unique form of state repression, used in contemporary civil wars?
 tags:
 - WorkingPapers
 - HumanRights
 - Repression
 title: Concentration Camps Unveiled: A Comparative Analysis of their Roles in Contemporary Conflicts
 url_code: ""
 url_pdf: ""
 url_slides: ""